KYC/online KYC is strongly correlated with customer onboarding. Here are our recommendations for smooth processes in this area.

 Digital offers many benefits, including reduced costs combined with improved compliance, not to mention increased efficiency.
 Above all, these digital solutions offer a smoother and faster customer experience, although some people still need to meet with an advisor without screens.

 In any case, the consumer today expects seamless and efficient integration and an omnichannel experience.
 The induced digitalisation of online KYC reduces touch points and frustration levels and increases speed of execution, ultimately improving the customer journey.

 As needs continue to evolve, every customer is now looking for new ways to interact with their service providers.
-Financial market players that are at the forefront of new technologies, can adapt quickly and/or surround themselves with FinTech startups, are most likely to attract and retain customers in the digital age.
+Financial market players that are at the forefront of new technologies (able to adapt quickly and/or surround themselves with Fintech startups) are the most likely to attract and retain customers in the digital age.

 However, in a global European context, it is above all a question of complying with the directives imposing strict rules on KYC and financial security.
-According to a report by the ACPR-AMF Fintech Forum, aimed at establishing a diagnosis and possible solutions to make remote identity verification more fluid, "electronic means of identification that obtain a substantial level of "eIDAS" qualification could complement the measures accepted as equivalent to face-to-face", in reference to the European eIDAS regulation on digital identity.
+According to a report by the ACPR-AMF Fintech Forum: " electronic means of identification that obtain a substantial level of eIDAS qualification could complement measures accepted as equivalent to face-to-face", referring to the European eIDAS regulation on digital identity.